Spain

 - First week of December - for studies beginning in February

 Many private universities offer rolling admissions throughout the academic year.
-For degrees in dentistry, most open admissions in January for the following September although one or two are available earlier.
+For degrees in dentistry, most open admissions in October/November for the following September although one or two are available earlier.

 1.4 Accreditation and Recognition